 The service through the Four Seasons KL hotel was good, but they should do something about the clearing in-room-dining carts.
 Seriously, we have seen a few at our stay, and here I don’t mean just an hour or two.
 Room service should simply remember who ordered in-room dining and check after an hour or two.
 After all, there are cameras everywhere, and they should see it as well.

 In general, all workers at Four Seasons KL are helpful and polite.
 From time to time maybe even too polite.
-There is no need to run from one side to another to greet us, especially when there is that many employees.
+There is no need to run from one side to another to greet us, especially when there are that many employees.
 But ok, rather this than rude attitude.

 Four Seasons KL is a great hotel, sure there are some flaws, but I do believe it will be eliminated in the future.
 I would recommend this hotel to all business travelers or for short weekend stays.
 However, I don’t see it convenient for couples.
 I think it lacks some charm and warm feeling.